A question for you: “What sustains you?”

 If this is important to you, then consider yourself part of the What Sustains Us project.
 Think of the project as a virtual community of people who are sharing, not the same answers, but a similar motivation to find the answers that are meaningful to them.

-This project also involves a book: What Sustains Me.
+– This project also involves a book: See work in progress.

 What Sustains Us is edited by Serge Prengel.